FAQs: Audit & Review

 At the same time, the Committee believes it is important to recognize programs that are exemplary.
 In general, programs that earn the "Recommended Result" of "Continuation without qualification" have a clear "vision" of their mission and their role in furthering the University's mission and core values.
 These programs are able to establish program goals and demonstrate that they regularly monitor their progress in meeting these goals, and in establishing new goals as current goals are met.
 Exemplary programs have also assessment plans to articulate and measure student learning outcomes using direct and indirect assessment data from internal and external sources, and are able to show how assessment data is used in making program changes.
 They are aware of the changing nature of their discipline, and are able to adapt to fluctuations in enrollment or graduation rates.
 Faculty in these programs exemplify Boyer's model of the educator-scholar.
 Beginning in 2005, academic programs that earn the Recommended Result of "Continuation without qualification" will complete an expedited self-study during the next review cycle, with the next complete self-study to be completed in ten years.

 - The Audit & Review committees seem to stress different components of the self-study in any given year.
 How am I supposed to know what will be the focus of the Committee's work when my program is scheduled for Audit & Review?
-While the composition of the Audit & Review Committee is a factor that determines the areas that Committee members will focus on during any given year, the Committee will always examine all four major components of the self-study: program mission and centrality; program goals, curriculum, and assessment of students' learning; enrollment, retention, and graduation; and faculty/staff characteristics and program resources.
+While the composition of the Audit & Review Committee is a factor that determines the areas that Committee members will focus on during any given year, the Committee will always examine all five major components of the self-study: Program Purpose and Overview; Assessment; Student Recruitment, Enrollment, Retention, and Graduation; Resource Availability and Development; Conclusions and Reccommendations.

 Academic assessment asks for an examination of the curriculum (existing majors, minors, modules, certificate programs, etc.), and an assessment of instruction and learning that occurs in the courses that comprise the curriculum.
 Beginning in 1993, all academic programs have been required to establish plans for assessing the student learning outcomes or learning objectives that the program has identified.
 For additional information on assessment of students' learning, see below.

-- When discussing Section II, the Academic Assessment of Student Learning, in the self-study, to what should I pay particular attention?
+- When discussing Section II, Assessment, in the self-study, to what should I pay particular attention?
 First, the descriptions of the program and the emphases, minors, modules, or certificates that make up the program should be clear.
 Checksheets or other descriptions of the program that specify the requirements in a manner that make it easy to understand visually are especially useful in describing the program.

 Second, "curriculum" is broadly defined.
 It not only includes the coursework, but also students' experiences that are directly related to enhancing their learning, such as professionally-based student organizations, mentoring programs, undergraduate research, internships, opportunities for international study, service learning opportunities, etc. In addition, prior to graduation, students must satisfy a writing requirement and a technology literacy requirement; how students are to satisfy these requirements and how programs assess students' competencies in these two areas have been left up to each program to determine.